TkkrLab/website/content/deelnemer-worden.en.md

 ## Student
 For all students (on presentation of a student card or other proof that you are at school / are a student) the participant contribution is € 15 per month.

-## Junior participant
-For people under 18 the monthly contribution is € 15, -

-Young people under the age of 16 may only be present in the space when accompanied by a person who is responsible for them.
-This junior participant will only receive a key for the bar.

-For junior participants who are 16 years of age or older, it is also possible to obtain a key with which access to the Tkkrlab can be obtained when another (adult) participant is already present.
-For this it is necessary that the parent (s) of the junior participant have visited the space to give written permission.
-In addition, there should be no objections from the board.
-Further exceptions, such as full access with a private key, can be discussed in consultation with the board.

 # How do you become a participant?